reversinglabs/reversinglabs-sdk-py3/README.md

     - Accepts a file path string of a file that should be scanned and optional configuration of how many part uploads to do concurrently, returns submission ID
 - `fetch_submission_status`
     - Accepts submission ID and returns an instance of CloudDeepScanSubmissionStatus
+- `fetch_submission_history`
+    - Accepts sha1 hash of the sample and returns a list of all the previous scan reports for the sample
 - `download_report`
     - Accepts sha1 hash of the sample and path of the output file where JSON report will be stored and stores report to that location